 An international holiday cruise is not for travellers seeking escape from traditional festivities, but rather, for those who want to enhance their celebrations with global culture, food, and flavour.

 Whatever country is on your itinerary, you can't miss the chance to sample the special menus of every port city you visit.
-While you might think everyone around the world is gorging on roasted goose, across the Atlantic, in regions such as Italy's Amalfi coast, fried eel is considered a holiday specialty!
+Whilst you might think everyone around the world is gorging on roasted goose, across the Atlantic, in regions such as Italy's Amalfi coast, fried eel is considered a holiday speciality!

 If you enjoy the usual holiday fare, no worries, when cruising with Norwegian, you'll be treated to a sumptuous menu with classic selections for this most special time of year.
 Help yourself to Roasted Maryland Turkey, Baked Country Ham, and Atlantic Salmon, as well as a vegetarian-minded buttery Sautéed Gnocci.

 But don't limit your celebratory meals to the ship.
 At every port stop, no matter what part of the world you're visiting, you'll have the chance to sample the holiday specialities of countries you'll visit.
 Here are a few to consider:

 St. Petersburg, steeped in centuries of art, history and culture, is often considered the cornerstone of a Norwegian transatlantic cruise.
 Naturally, the city’s celebration of Holy Night (held January 6) is a 12- course feast!
 One of the most classic dishes of this celebratory night is Zaprashka, a soup with a special Russian roux made from oil, flour, and the liquid of sautéed onions.